anakryiko/blog/content/posts/libbpf-v1.md

 date = 2022-08-22
 title = "Journey to libbpf 1.0"
 description = '''

 The road to libbpf 1.0 was long, but we've finally arrived!
-What went into libbpf 1.0.
-What are the main breaking changes.
+What's new in libbpf 1.0.
+Main breaking changes.
-What exciting new features were added.
+New and exciting features.
 And great lengths libbpf goes to to ensure best user experience when dealing with a complicated world of BPF.
 '''